gbdev/pandocs/content/Video_Display.md

 ::: tip Window Internal Line Counter

-The window keeps an internal line counter that's functionally similar to LY, and increments alongside it.
-However, it only gets incremented when the window is visible, as described [here](https://github.com/gbdev/pandocs/blob/develop/content/Video_Display.md#ff4a---wy-window-y-position-rw-ff4b---wx-window-x-position--7-rw).
+The window keeps an internal line counter that's functionally similar to `LY`, and increments alongside it.
+However, it only gets incremented when the window is visible, as described [here](#ff4a---wy-window-y-position-rw-ff4b---wx-window-x-position--7-rw).
 That is whenever:

-1. The window is enabled
+1. The window is enabled (LCDC bits 5 and 0 (DMG Mode) set)
 2. `LY >= WY`
 3. `WX` has an on-screen value.